-Pitch your tent at the Button Farm, nestled in the midst of Seneca Creek State Park.
-Enjoy the gardens and fields, or head into the woods for hiking or biking on over twenty miles of trails that intersect the farm.
-We are located in Montgomery County's Agricultural Reserve--conveniently close to Washington, DC, but we feel like we're a world away from city life.
-We are a working small farm, so do expect the occasional hubbub from our geese and our rooster Monty will start crowing at the break of dawn (consider him an alarm clock to make sure you don't miss out on a full day's fun).
+Pitch your tent at the Button Farm, in the midst of Seneca Creek State Park.
+Enjoy the farm or head into the woods on over twenty miles of trails accessible from the farm.
+We are located in Montgomery County's Agricultural Reserve--close to Washington, DC, but we feel like we're a world away from city life.
+We are a working small farm, so do expect the occasional hubbub from our geese.

 - Check in: After 3PM

 - Cancellation policy: Moderate

 - On arrival: Meet and greet

 Natural features you'll find at Button Farm in Maryland.

 The vibe at Button Farm

 Places to see near Button Farm

 If you stayed here and have some insider info for us, let us know!